-- "FOR" each of the three Class II director nominees; - 2.
-"FOR" the ratification of the selection of BDO as the independent registered public accounting firm for the Company's fiscal year ending December 31, 2022; - 3.
-"FOR" the approval, on an advisory basis, of the compensation of our named executive officers; and - "ONE YEAR" with respect to the approval, on an advisory basis, of the frequency of future advisory votes on executive compensation.
+- 1. "FOR" each of the three Class III director nominees; - 2.
+"FOR" the ratification of the appointment of BDO as the independent registered public accounting firm for the Company's fiscal year ending December 31, 2023; and - 3.
+"FOR" the approval, on an advisory basis, of the compensation of our named executive officers.